In Depth (which means it gets a little long and very twisted around the original premise)

 There are many cultural traditions that treat blood as just another protein source and even offer recipes for turning it into Boudin Noir or, if you dislike most things French, we'll make a nice old style Black Pudding for the meat course.
 And for the appetizer, we have this nice blood soup as featured in parts of Asia and the Pacific.
 Or if you prefer your blood slightly fresher, there are those in Africa who basically drink it right from the source, but in a cup, usually, instead of the way our friend in the cape did earlier.
 And no, if you make your 'red sausage' no matter what language you're doing it in out of liver, you're making liverwurst instead of Dark Boudin.

 Medically speaking, humans, and indeed, most species of mammals are not 'of one blood'.
-While most greyhounds for dogs (who have seven blood types, cats have 4!) and type O-negative humans are considered 'universal donors' for their respective species.
+While greyhounds for most dogs (who have seven blood types, cats have 4!) and type O-negative humans are considered 'universal donors' for their respective species.
 Because of the various human types (the famous A, B, O and AB) and the Rh factors positive or negative, if you are in need of a transfusion and are given the 'wrong blood' you might suddenly find yourself with a bigger problem than you originally had.
 Symptoms range from general mild body pain and low grade fever all the through anaphylactic shock and kidney failure, so the matching of blood types is an important thing to do.

 As we mentioned the science of blood earlier, make that: Blood Science.
 And that's what they call it:

 "Blood Science is a relatively new discipline which merges biochemistry, haematology, immunology, transfusion science and genetics.
-This bringing together of traditional disciplines requires a corresponding change in education and training for healthcare scientists and Blood Science: Principles and Pathology is written in response to this emerging need."
+This bringing together of traditional disciplines requires a corresponding change in education and training for healthcare scientists and Blood Science: Principles and Pathology is written in response to this emerging need."Through the Science links below you can check out red blood cells that have a nucleus, most other animals, and compare them to those that do not, mammals.
+There are creatures with antifreeze in their blood, others who have a unique chemistry that would kill a human in short order, such as an abundance of bile components in the blood.

 http://www.wiley.com/WileyCDA/WileyTitle/productCd-111835138X.html (link below)